MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/configure-cloud-voicemail.md

 1. Ensure you have met the prerequisites as described in [Plan Cloud Voicemail service](plan-cloud-voicemail.md).

+**SHALL WE NUKE ITEM 2.?**

 2. Ensure you have set up hybrid connectivity as described in [Plan hybrid connectivity](plan-hybrid-connectivity.md) and [Configure hybrid connectivity](configure-hybrid-connectivity.md).

 3. [Configure Cloud Voicemail as the hosting provider on the Edge Server](#configure-cloud-voicemail-as-the-hosting-provider-on-the-edge-server) as described in this article.

-4. Configure a hosted voicemail policy [Configure Cloud Voicemail routing](#configure-cloud-voicemail-routing) as described in this article.
+4. Configure a hosted voicemail policy [Configure Cloud Voicemail routing](#configure-a-hosted-voicemail-policy) as described in this article.

 5. [Enable a User for Cloud Voicemail](#enable-a-user-for-cloud-voicemail) as described in this article.